-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you for asking that good question.
-As I stated earlier, as ministers we have our staff conduct a review of casuals and if they have been a casual for a long time, we ask them to be looked at.
-In the communities they can explain to their supervisors that they have been a casual for a long time and they can ask their supervisor to look into the matter.
-We have asked the supervisors to do that, to look at the long-term casual employees to become indeterminate employees.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for asking that good question.
+As I stated earlier, as ministers, we have our staff conduct a review of casuals and if they have been a casual for a long time, we ask them to be looked at.
+In the communities, they can explain to their supervisors that they have been a casual for a long time and they can ask their supervisor to look into the matter.
+We have asked the supervisors to look at the long-term casual employees to become indeterminate employees.

-One of the roadblocks has been where indeterminate employees are given an internal transfer assignment to a higher position, and while they are in that higher position, when the vacated position is taken over by a casual, then the casual ends up staying there for a long time before that other first employee can get back.
-That is usually a problem in the communities with casuals.
+One of the roadblocks has been where indeterminate employees are given an internal transfer assignment to a higher position and while they are in that higher position, when the vacated position is taken over by a casual, then the casual ends up staying there for a long time before that other first employee can get back.
+That is usually an issue in the communities with casuals.
 Thank you, Mr. Speaker.